sebastian-sampayo/Behavioral-Cloning-Project-Udacity/README.md

 ### Analysis and augmentation of the training data

+At first, the model was trained with only the original data without data augmentation.
+When I ran the simulator to see how well the car was driving around track one, it drove well up to the second curve (the one after the bridge) where it crashed.
+I thought that this could happened because most time of the training was driving straight and only a few seconds of left and right turning.

 To improve the driving behavior in these cases, I decided to analyse the training data at the input in order to find out the exact amount of examples for each different steering angle.
 For this, I made an histogram, as we can see in the following figure: